-arkc -backup -status -D bksid=3bcc2793
+arkc -backup -status -D bksid=3bcc2793 will return the possible values:

-• "0" The backup job is running.
+• 0The backup job is running.

-• "1" The backup needs a new tape.

-• "2" The backup is now finished.
+- 1The backup needs a new tape. - 2The backup is now finished.

-If the value returned is "1", the "status" command also returns two values, which are:
+If the value returned is 1, the status command also returns two values, which are:

-• drvname Name of the drive to be used for the new tape. • tpname Name of the new tape to be inserted in the drive.
+- drvnameName of the drive to be used for the new tape. - tpnameName of the new tape to be inserted in the drive.

-Please note that it is possible to modify the behavior of a running backup by using the "connect" command to modify its parameters.
-For more information on the "connect" command, please refer to "Modifying a job with the "connect" command" on page 75.
+Please note that it is possible to modify the behavior of a running backup by using the connect command to modify its parameters.
+For more information on the connect command, please refer to Modifying a job with the connect command on page 73.